Are you trying to create a 404 error page in WordPress?

 But there can be other reasons when your visitors see this error message.
 For example:

 - The URL slug of the searched page has been changed without proper redirection.
 So when looking for a page, your users find the original page with the original URL.
+Check out these carefully selected redirection plugins for WordPress.

 - The domain name that has been searched for doesn’t exist anymore.
 This is most likely because the user has entered the wrong URL